10 of the most dangerous animals in New Zealand

-These spiders looks very similar to the katipō spider, with its black-brown body and red stripe that runs down the length of its abdomen.
+These spiders look very similar to the katipō spider, with their black-brown body and red stripe that runs down the length of their abdomen.

 If you’re unlucky enough to get bitten by one of these, you’ll want to seek medical attention straight away as their bites are venomous.

 Great white sharks are more common in the waters around Australia, but you will find them in New Zealand too.

 These incredible creatures are one of the world’s apex predators and unfortunately, there have been fatal incidents in Aotearoa.

 The most recent of these was in 2021 in the North Island.
 Since then, there have been several sightings but no further attacks.
 Before this, there was another fatal attack in 2013 although this was never confirmed to have been carried out by a great white shark.